kloymillen/lab-01/README.md

 For this assignment, you must have a GitHub account linked to your university email.

 If you have never had a GitHub account, you can create one by visiting the [GitHub](https://github.com/) website and filling up the form to sign up for GitHub.
 Make sure to use your university email when creating the account.
+Make sure you verify your email (you will get a verification email after creating your account).

 If you already have a GitHub account, but it was created using a different email, you need to link your GitHub account to your university email.
 Log into your account on the GitHub website and then visit the [Email settings](https://github.com/settings/emails) page to add your university email.
 Once you add your university email, you will receive an email which will allow you to verify that the email belongs to you.